influxdata/docs-v2/content/influxdb/v2.4/reference/release-notes/influx-cli.md

 ### Features

-- Support username and password in config update.
+- Support username and password in [influx auth create](/influxdb/v2.4/reference/cli/influx/auth/create/).

+### Maintenance

+- Upgrade to Go 1.19.
+- Fix Go version in `go.mod`.

 ### Bug fixes

 - Don't allow creating an auth with instance resources.
 - Fix stack error typo.
 - Fix an error where `stdin` could not be used to create tasks.

-### Other

-- Update to Go 1.19.
-- Fix Go version in `go.mod`.

 ## v2.4.0 [2022-08-18]